SexGenomicsToolkit/radsex/docs/usage.rst

 Command  Description
 =======  ===========
-process  Compute a table of coverage from a set of demultiplexed reads distrib  Compute the distribution of sequences between sexes subset   Extract a subset of the coverage table signif   Extract sequences significantly associated with sex loci     Recreate polymorphic loci from a subset of coverage table mapping  Map a subset of sequences (coverage table or fasta) to a reference genome and output sex-association metrics for each mapped sequence freq     Compute sequence frequencies for the population
+process  Compute a table of coverage from a set of demultiplexed reads distrib  Compute the distribution of markers between sexes subset   Extract a specified subset of the coverage table signif   Extract markers significantly associated with sex loci     Recreate polymorphic loci from a subset of coverage table mapping  Map a subset of markers (coverage table or fasta) to a reference genome and output sex-association metrics for each mapped marker freq     Compute marker frequencies for the population
 =======  ===========